-A trigger emulation is included in Delphes, using a fully parametrisable trigger table23.
+A trigger emulation is included in Delphes, us-

+21However, as tracks and calorimetric towers are available in the output file, the missing transverse energy can always be reprocessed a posteriori ing a fully parametrisable trigger table23.
 When enabled, this trigger is applied on analysis-object data.
 In a real experiment, the online selection is often divided into several steps (or levels).
 This splits the overall reduction factor into a product of smaller factors, corresponding to the different trigger levels.
 This is related to the architecture of the experiment data acquisition chain, with limited electronic buffers requiring a quick decision for the first trigger level.
-First-level triggers are then fast and simple but based only on partial

-$^{^{21}}$ However, as tracks and calorimetric towers are available in the output file, the missing transverse energy can always be reprocessed a posteriori data as not all detector front-ends are readable within the decision latency.
+First-level triggers are then fast and simple but based only on partial data as not all detector front-ends are readable within the decision latency.
 Higher level triggers are more complex, of finer-but-not-final quality and based on full detector data.

-$^{^{22}\}mathrm{However},$ some bandwidth is allocated to minimum-bias and/or zero-bias ("random") triggers that stores a small fraction of the events without any selection criteria.
+22However, some bandwidth is allocated to minimumbias and/or zero-bias ("random") triggers that stores a small fraction of the events without any selection criteria.